AdobeDocs/acrobat-services-learn.en/help/usecases/HRAgreementWorkflowsJava.md

 Taking the example further, you can create forms recipients can sign remotely and securely.
 When you require multiple signatures, you can even automatically route forms to a series of people in a workflow.
 Your employee onboarding is improved and your HR department will love you.

-Check out [Adobe Acrobat Services](https://www.adobe.io/apis/documentcloud/dcsdk/) to add a multitude of PDF capabilities to your applications today.
+Check out [[!DNL Adobe Acrobat Services]](https://www.adobe.io/apis/documentcloud/dcsdk/) to add a multitude of PDF capabilities to your applications today.